JulePralle/SDC_Term1_Project4_AdvancedLaneLineDetection/README.md

 In this project I experienced how delicate the detection of lane line is.The thresholding and combinations can be good in one color and contrast condition but totaly messes up in a diffrent image condition.
 I feels like there is always room for improvements.
 I gathered a huge improvement for the lane detection by switching the steps of perspective transform and thresholding.
 Doing the perspective transform before the thresholding takes out unimportant information of the image in the first place.

 With more difficult image conditions like in the challenge videos my lane line detection is not good enough.
 Further improvements to make my lane line detection more robust could be:
-* tune the thresholds of color and gradient transform
+* Tune the thresholds of color and gradient transform
-* combine more thresholds
+* Combine more thresholds
-* Smoothing the lane detection by first detect high-confidence measurements and second append them to a list with n past measurements and third take an average over the list to obtain the lane position which we want to draw onto the image
+* Smooth the lane detection by first detect high-confidence measurements and second append them to a list with n past measurements and third take an average over the list to obtain the lane position which we want to draw onto the image
 * Reset detected lane measurements which are problematic for some reason with the previous positions from the frame prior or start searching from scratch using a histogram and sliding window, or another method, to re-establish the measurement
 * Using deep learning techniques